- American Physical Society Sites

-The Ovshinsky Student Travel Awards have been established to assist the career of student researchers.
-The awards are named after Stanford and Iris Ovshinsky, who had a very strong interest and commitment to scientific education.
+The Iris M. Ovshinsky Student Travel Awards have been established to assist the career of student researchers.
+The awards are named after Iris Ovshinsky, who had a very strong interest and commitment to scientific education.
 The awards have been endowed by the Ovshinsky family, their colleagues at Energy Conversion Devices (ECD) companies and their numerous friends from many social, intellectual and business relationships.

 We anticipate that there will be ten $500 travel awards and ten honorable mention recognitions each year to enable students to participate in the APS March Meeting sessions, which are sponsored by the Division of Materials Physics.
 The selection will be based on merit and the committee will consist of members of the Executive Committee of the Division of Materials Physics.

-Applications must be completed by November 21, 2017.
-Advisors will be asked to complete a letter of support by mid-December 2017.
+Applications must be completed by November 20, 2019.
+Advisors will be asked to complete a letter of support by December 5, 2019.

 It is of great sadness to us all to hear of the passing of Stanford R. Ovshinsky.
 He was a great inspiration to both old and young Materials Physicists.
 He was a scientist ahead of his time with an amazing love for science, strong social conviction and great innovation that pioneered many inventions in the areas of intelligent machines, energy and information technology.
 There are few areas of materials physics that he has not had a major impact in ranging from amorphous materials, nickel-metal hydride battery technology, thin film solar panels, flat panel displays, fuel cells and nonvolatile phase-change memory.
 He has showed us all that with passion, enthusiasm and drive anything is possible.
 Having started his working life as machinist and toolmaker, he went on to solve many national and societal needs.
 He founded a number of companies focused on energy and information technologies including Energy Conversion Laboratory and Energy Conversion Devices, which he founded with his wife Iris, and later Ovshinsky Innovation LLC.